pac9/pac9.github.io/README.md

 <img src ="https://pac9.github.io/SweetsLikeChocolate.png" alt="stock inventory page" height= "400">

 This was a solo project built in Ruby using Sinatra and PostgresSQL interact with the database.
 We were given one week to build this project with a presentation provided to the class at the end of the week.
+This project was undertaken in Week 5 for the course.

 ## Fruit Machine(Slot Machine) - Native application